tuadiel/QAandMetricsForArch/README.md

 * Download and install the xText plugin into a running Eclipse (Please refer to this [link](https://www.eclipse.org/Xtext/download.html) for  more instructions).
   * Step 1) Eclipse Help > Eclipse Marketplace
   * Step 2) Install the plugin “Eclipse xText"
-  * Step 3) Download the plugins files located in the plugins folder and import them into eclipse.
+  * Step 3) Restart Eclipse

-  * Step 4) Restart Eclipse
+* Download the plugins files located in the plugins folder and import them into eclipse.
 * <p align="justify">Run the configuration (upon running the configuration Eclipse will automatically open another Eclipse instance which means that you will have two Eclipse instances running).</p>

 <img src="https://github.com/xxyyzzaa/QAandMetricsForArch/blob/main/assets/7.png" width="300" height="250">